 Olympus E-PL9 vs Canon G9 X Mark II

 The Olympus PEN E-PL9 and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in February 2018 and January 2017.
 The E-PL9 is a mirrorless interchangeable lens camera, while the G9X Mark II is a fixed lens compact.
 The cameras are based on a Four Thirds (E-PL9) and an one-inch (G9X Mark II) sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Olympus E-PL9||Canon G9 X Mark II|